rockthethird/Bible-Study/Diagram Practice.md

 ### Main point statements

-1. 15ab - A warning to not love the world
+1. 15ab - We must not love the world
-1. 15d - The detriment of loving the world
+1. 15d - The truth about loving the world